-Our technique for converting this problem to a problem for a trainable classifier involves defining a training set {(X, C)} where X is composed of real power, reactive power, and apparent power at another bus.
+Our technique for converting this problem to a problem for a trainable classifier involves defining a training set $\{(X, C)\}$ where X is composed of real power, reactive power, and apparent power at another bus.
 This three-dimensional input vector is paired with the corresponding security status (C = 1 for secure and C = 0 for insecure).
 Since the system was small, we were able to generate a large number of data points for training and testing.
-In fact, well over 20 000 total data points were available for the (disjoint) training and test sets.
+In fact, well over 20 000 superior performance of the MLP technique, all of which we are currently investigating.
+One advantage may stem from the ability of MLP to easily find correlations between large numbers of variables.
+Although it is possible for CART to form arbitrary nonlinear decision boundaries, the efficiency of the recursive splitting process may be inferior to MLP's nonlinear fit.
+Another relative disadvantage of CART may be caused by the successive nature of node growth.
+For example, if the first split that is made for a problem turns out to be suboptimal given the successive splits, it becomes very inefficient to change the first split to be more suitable.